jeanjacquescollective/avatarMaker/readme.md

 ### Function: getLuckyNumberEmoji(luckyNumber)

 This function takes in a lucky number and returns an emoji based on that number.
 If the input is not a valid lucky number, it returns an empty string.

+## Simple-demo-form

+In this folder you can find a simple demo how to handle and use form data.